5 things to know about Queen Elizabeth's wealth and King Charles III's inheritance

 Queen Elizabeth II's 70-year reign spanned a period of huge wealth creation across the globe, when new businesses sprang up in the decades after World War II.
 But much of her wealth is tied up in tangible assets that haven't exactly appreciated like the stocks of Microsoft or Amazon, which have soared 240,000% and 146,000%, respectively, since their IPOs.

-That may be why Queen Elizabeth's personal fortune may appear relatively modest compared with tech moguls like Microsoft co-founder Bill Gates, who is worth an estimated $115 billion, or former Amazon CEO Jeff Bezos, worth $153 billion.
+That may be why Queen Elizabeth's personal fortune appears relatively modest compared with that of tech moguls like Microsoft co-founder Bill Gates, who is worth an estimated $115 billion, or former Amazon CEO Jeff Bezos, worth $153 billion.

-Yet Queen Elizabeth's historic reign helped cement the value of the British monarchy's brand, which in 2017 was valued at about $78 billion, according to an estimate from consultancy Brand Finance.
-That includes the value of tangible assets such as Buckingham Palace, as well as the intangible value of the monarchy as a brand, which boosts tourism to Britain and sales of products that carry a Royal Warrant or a Coat of Arms, the group said.
+Yet Queen Elizabeth's historic reign helped cement the British monarchy's brand, which in 2017 was valued at about $78 billion, according to an estimate from consultancy Brand Finance.
+That includes tangible assets such as Buckingham Palace, as well as the monarchy's intangible value of the monarchy as a brand, which boosts tourism to Britain and sales of products that carry a Royal Warrant or a Coat of Arms, the group said.

 Queen Elizabeth's net worth: $500 million

-The queen's personal assets stem from her ownership of art, jewels, investments and real estate, which include Balmoral Castle in Scotland — where she passed away on Thursday — and Sandringham House in England.
+The queen's personal fortune stems from her ownership of art, jewels, investments and real estate, which includes Balmoral Castle in Scotland — where she passed away on Thursday — and Sandringham House in England.
 Together, those assets are valued at $500 million, Forbes estimates.

 Most of her personal estate will be inherited by King Charles, according to Forbes.